GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-15.md

 ---
-title: "Cpurse 7"
+title: "Curriculum implementation - From descriptions to courses“"
 collection: teaching
-type: "Keynote presentation"
+type: "Online training"
-permalink: /teaching/teaching-2
+permalink: /teaching/teaching-15
-venue: "NSDI Georgia, Stakeholder meeting"
+venue: "SEED4NA Virtual Summer School "
-date: 2024-11-27
+date: 2021-05-27
-location: "Tblisi, Georgia"
+location: "Online"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.